Information About Survivability for Hosted and Cloud Services

 An inbound sip profile can be applied to the REGISTER which extracts the extension part from the AOR and adds an X-CISCO-EXTENSION header.

-Cisco UBE when WAN is UP
+CUBE when WAN is UP

 The following illustration provides an example as to how a typical phone makes a call to another local phone registered in the same server when WAN or the registrar server is up in a typical hosted deployment.
 The circled numbers in the image indicate the numerical order in which the sequence occurs.